-The fundamental principle of DBT is learning to accept the reality your surroundings and the situations you find yourself in, and dealing with them in a constructive and benign manner.
-DBT requires its participants to be as honest as possible when addressing the thoughts, feelings, emotions, and behaviors that cause them distress and perpetuate actions that lead to self-harm
+The fundamental principle of DBT is learning to accept the reality of your surroundings and the situations you find yourself in and dealing with them constructively and benignly.
+DBT requires its participants to be as honest as possible when addressing the thoughts, feelings, emotions, and behaviors that cause them distress and perpetuate actions that lead to self-harm and harm to others.

 Mindfulness involves being focused on the moment, with special attention given to thoughts, feelings, emotions, sounds, smells, and surroundings.

 In his book Don’t Let Emotions Run Your Life, Scott E. Spradlin lists the following attributes he associates with mindfulness:

 - Becoming more participatory in your own life and experiences